torb-no/homepage/content/_index.md

 +++
-title = 'Torb'
+title = 'Home'
 menu = 'main'
 weight = 1
-description = 'Torb Lunde Miranda'
+description = 'My name is Torb Lunde Miranda and I`m a developer and designer based in Oslo, Norway.
+Get to know more LINK_HERE me and this website.'
 +++
 Torb Lunde Miranda